GianmarcoDonnesi/InteractiveComputerGraphics-Portfolio/Project3_TriangularMeshes/README.md

 1. **Transformation Matrix Computation:**
    - Implemented a JavaScript function named `GetModelViewProjection` to compute a 4x4 transformation matrix incorporating perspective projection, translations, and rotations.
    - The perspective projection matrix was given as input, alongside translation and rotation parameters.
-The challenge was to apply these transformations in a specific order to achieve a movement that mimics the demonstration video (https://www.youtube.com/watch?v=GpvuIMx2ggw&t=1s).
+The challenge was to apply these transformations in a specific order to achieve a movement that mimics the [demonstration video](https://www.youtube.com/watch?v=GpvuIMx2ggw&t=1s).

 2. **Triangular Mesh Rendering:**
    - Developed the `MeshDrawer` class for rendering the triangular mesh loaded from OBJ files.
 This class handles WebGL initializations, vertex and texture coordinate setting, axis swapping, and drawing.